likky/HowDoISample-ForAndroid/README.md

-# How Do I Sample for Android
+# How Do I Sample

 ### Description